Private equity firms brace for downturn

 “There’s a lot of financial engineering, which usually indicates we’re going into a concerning environment,” he said at SuperReturn.

-The spectre of monetary tightening as the European Central Bank ends its Quantitative Easing programme is consistently highlighted as the biggest risk facing the market this year, among many, as global tensions rise.
+The specter of monetary tightening as the European Central Bank ends its Quantitative Easing program is consistently highlighted as the biggest risk facing the market this year, among many, as global tensions rise.

 While private equity firms and bankers are aware that they are at the top of the market, benign borrowing conditions could persist for some time, allowing borrowers to lock in cheap debt.